rp-dippold/SDC-OD-Project/README.md

 ## Training
 ### Reference experiment
-The reference model was build without data augementations and an Adam optimizer with a constant learning rate (1e-7 which works well in many other settings.)
+The reference model was build without data augementations and an Adam optimizer with a constant learning rate of 1e-7 which works well in many other settings.

 #### Training and validation loss
 The peformance of the reference model was not satisfying.
 Although the model learned something, the total loss (the sum of the classification, localization and regularization losses) did not reach values below 1.0.